We test the year’s best bike racks for your car, SUV, and pickup truck from popular brands like Thule, Yakima, Kuat, 1UP USA, and more

 Pros:

-– The integrated swing away feature is simple to use and allows uninterrupted access without unloading bikes.
+– The integrated swing away feature is simple to use and allows unrestricted vehicle access.

 Cons: